Gravity (Fred Frith album): Background

-Fred Frith was a classically-trained violinist who turned to playing blues guitar while at school.
-In 1967 he went to Cambridge University where he and fellow student, Tim Hodgkinson formed the English avant-rock group Henry Cow.
-Frith and Hodgkinson remained with the band until its demise in 1978.
-After the release of Henry Cow's second album in May 1974, Frith recorded his debut solo album, Guitar Solos (1974), which featured unaccompanied and improvised experimental rock music played on prepared guitars by Frith without any overdubbing.
+Frith was a classically-trained violinist who turned to playing blues guitar while at school.
+In 1967 he went to Cambridge University, where he and fellow student Tim Hodgkinson formed Henry Cow.
+Frith and Hodgkinson remained with various incarnations of the band until it disbanded in 1978.
+After the release of Henry Cow's Unrest in May 1974, Frith recorded his debut solo album, Guitar Solos, which featured unaccompanied improvisations on prepared guitars.
 Guitar Solos was well received by music critics, and was voted one of the best albums of 1974 by NME.

-During the recording of Henry Cow's sixth album in January 1978, musical differences arose within the group over the prevalence of song-oriented material on the album.
+During the recording of Henry Cow's Western Culture in January 1978, musical differences arose within the group over the prevalence of song-oriented material on the album.
 Some wanted purely instrumental compositions, while others, including Frith, favoured songs.
-As a compromise Frith and the band's drummer, Chris Cutler released the songs on an album Hopes and Fears (1978) under the name Art Bears, while the instrumental tracks, plus others recorded later were released on Henry Cow's last album, Western Culture (1979).
-Art Bears went on to make two more albums of songs.
+As a compromise, Frith and drummer Chris Cutler released the songs on the album Hopes and Fears as Art Bears, while the instrumental tracks became Western Culture.
+Art Bears went on to make two more albums.

-After Henry Cow broke up, Frith moved to New York City in 1979 where he became involved with a number of musical projects, including a new solo album.
+Frith moved to New York City in 1979, where he became involved with a number of musical projects, including a new solo album.
 To make a more "immediate" record after the intensities of Henry Cow and Art Bears, Frith turned his attention to world folk and dance music.
 In Hopes and Fears he had "rediscovered the joys of song-form", and it was the song "The Dance" that Frith and Cutler wrote for that album that inspired the making of Gravity.
 Frith said in a BBC interview:

-Frith had been listening to music from other cultures, particularly Eastern Europe since the mid-1970s.
+Frith said he researched Gravity on and off for about two years.
+He had been listening to music from other cultures, particularly Eastern Europe since the mid-1970s.
 He made no attempt to notate what he heard, but absorbed it and let it find its way later into his own music.
-On Gravity Frith mixed up all these different musical styles to make new songs out of them.
+On Gravity Frith incorporated elements of this music into his songs, in particular "that contradiction between a kind of seriousness ... and a sense of celebration."
+He stated, "I didn't ever try to reproduce the ethnic music of anywhere; that would be a singularly pointless exercise ...
+My intention was to draw on ethnic music and other sources to try to revitalize my approach, to explore new forms."

+Frith noted that people used to joke about Henry Cow's music, that you could not dance to it.
+He found it amusing that with Gravity he had created an album of "dance music", although not the traditional Western dance music in 4/4 with an "enormous beat".